 Are you looking to add a tropical touch to your meals?
 Look no further than guava paste.
-This prized Latin ingredient can be used in sweet and savory preparations and adds a nice zing to recipes courtesy of the natural acidity in guava fruit.
+This prized Latin ingredient can be used in sweet and savoury preparations and adds a nice zing to recipes courtesy of the natural acidity in guava fruit.

 Guava paste, known as pasta de guayaba in Spanish and goiabada in Portuguese, is a very dense puree made of guava and sugar.
 It is thicker than jam and can be sliced or cut into chunks.